MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/sql-server-iaas-agent-extension-automate-management.md

 - SQL Server VMs deployed through the Azure Resource Manager.
 SQL Server VMs deployed through the classic model aren't supported.
 - SQL Server VMs deployed to the public or Azure Government cloud.
 Deployments to other private or government clouds aren't supported.
 - SQL Server FCIs with limited functionality.
 SQL Server FCIs registered with the extension do not support features that require the agent, such as automated backup, patching, and advanced portal management.
-- VMs with a single named instance, or VMs with multiple named instances, if a default instance exists.
+- VMs with a default instance, or a single named instance.
+- If the VM has multiple named instances, then one of the instances must be the default instance to work with the SQL IaaS Agent extension.
 - SQL Server instance images only.
 The SQL IaaS Agent extension does not support Reporting Services or Analysis services, such as the following images: SQL Server Reporting Services, Power BI Report Server, SQL Server Analysis Services.

 ## <a id="in-region-data-residency"></a> Privacy statements